 The Advertisers see the inrush of new members, see how many hits the site gets, and pays the owners.

-The owners pay every one who has joined NewWord that first time, and then, over time, repeats the non-payment process.
+The owners pay every one who has joined NewWord that first time, and then, repeats the non-payment process.

 What Do You Do?